 Insurances for journalists

 A Mexican journalist gets shot, who is going to cover the medical bills?
 A Honduran freelancer gets attacked and injured at the border, who is looking after her?
 A photographer in Guatemala has a car accident, who will he call?
 Every year, hundreds of journalists suffer targeted attacks and accidents.
-According to CPJ, at least 30 journalists were killed in 2020.
 Who picks up the pieces when something goes wrong?

 As Free Press Unlimited has worked on crisis cases around the world for many years, we know first hand that most of these journalists neither had a risk assessment or an insurance plan in place.
 When something goes wrong, these journalists are left at the mercy of the will and capacity of their news organisation to respond with their duty of care, or the generosity of charitable emergency grants.